Tax Preparation Help

 Tip

-If both you and your spouse have income, you should usually figure your tax on both a joint return and separate returns to see which gives you the lower tax.
+If both you and your spouse have income, you should usually figure your tax on both a joint return and separate returns (using the filing status of married filing separately) to see which gives you the lower tax.

 Nonresident alien.
 To file a joint return, at least one of you must be a U.S. citizen or resident alien at the end of the tax year.
 If either of you was a nonresident alien at any time during the tax year, you can file a joint return only if you agree to treat the nonresident spouse as a resident of the United States.
 This means that your combined worldwide incomes are subject to U.S. income tax.
 These rules are explained in Publication 519, U.S. Tax Guide for Aliens.